mooreds/docs-1/building/hosted-apps.md

 # Hosted apps

-Transposit offers webpage hosting facilities, _hosted apps_, for exposing functionality to your users.
+Transposit offers web hosting facilities, _hosted apps_, for exposing functionality to your users.
+They are the simplest alternative to hosting a webapp with a third-party.

+Hosted app pages are written in HTML and JavaScript, but do not require much code to make useful.
+Transposit manages user sign-in and settings, provides the scaffolding for connecting to your Transposit backend, and suggests some basic interfaces for rendering operation results.
 Even for complex frontends, these facilities can be a great starting point when prototyping.

-Hosted apps are written in HTML and JavaScript.
-They can be protected by sign-in and they can require that users provide their own keys for applications to consume.
+For more granular control, it is possible to host your webapp with a third-party and use Transposit as a backend.
+These webapps can interface with Transposit via our [JavaScript SDK](../references/js-sdk.md) or by directly invoking [http endpoints](endpoints.md).

 ## Modify HTML